 The table shows that the long-term effects of house demolitions on individuals' political preferences are similar to their short-term effects.
 Punitive house demolitions do not have a long-term effect on public opinion, whereas precautionary house demolitions are associated with less support for Fatah and peace negotiations among the Palestinian civilian population.
 Interestingly, the magnitude of the effect of precautionary house demolitions does not seem to fade over time.
-A standard deviation increase in the number of precautionary house demolitions within 12 weeks of a survey is associated with a 2.1 percent decrease in support for peace negotiations with Israel.
+A standard deviation increase in the number of precautionary house demolitions within 12 weeks of a survey is associated with a 2.1% decrease in support for peace negotiations with Israel.

 Figure 3 summarizes all the findings above.
-The figure displays the effects of house demolitions within 4, 8 and 12 weeks of the surveys on the political preferences of the Palestinian population.
+The figure displays the effects of house demolitions within 4, 8, and 12 weeks of the surveys on the political preferences of the Palestinian population.
 The left panel of Figure 3 shows that support for Fatah is affected by precautionary house demolitions but not by punitive house demolitions.
-The right panel shows the same pattern but focusing on support for peace negotiations.
-The figure clearly shows that, as stated above, the magnitude of the effect of precautionary house demolitions is steady over time.

-Figure 3: The Effect of House Demolitions on Palestinians' Political Preferences
+Table 4.
+The Effect of Precautionary House Demolitions on Political Radicalization.